JesseTG/melonds-ds/README.md

 cmake --build build # Build the project
 ```

-However, some platforms need you to add some extra flags to the first `cmake` command:
+However, some platforms or features need you to add some extra flags to the first `cmake` command:

 ### Android